 AARP has advocated for more transparency around coronavirus cases and deaths in nursing homes, for more testing and PPE in the facilities, for more support for resident discharge rights, virtual visits between residents and loved ones or representatives, and against proposals to grant legal immunity related to COVID-19 for nursing homes, assisted living and other long-term care facilities.

 Minnesota has known for months that nursing homes and assisted living facilities are a hotbed for the coronavirus infection, accounting for an alarming 78% of all COVID-19 related deaths.
 This is unacceptable.
-It's been over four months since the first COVID-19 case was reported in Minnesota and a resurgence is likely this fall.
 More must be done to improve conditions in long-term care facilities.
 Tell your lawmakers to take immediate action to protect long-term care residents, workers, and their loved ones.

 The list below provides tips and resources for Minnesotans seeking connection with loved ones in long-term care facilities.